con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'jig rten phyogs bcur rab grags pa/ /
 > chos kyi sbyin bdag che ba po/ /

-Crossing the gloomy forest of existence,
+Emerged from cyclic life's imposing forest;
-The single teacher, guru of all beings,
+The single teacher; guru for all beings;
-In every directions of well-known worlds
+In every well-known world, in all directions,
-He is the greatest teacher of the Dharma; (149)
+The eminent bestower of the Dharma; (149)

-* 149c, prakhyāta* It seems fairly clear that both Tib. translation read prakhyāta in compound.
+* 149c, *prakhyāta* It seems fairly clear that both Tib. translation read prakhyāta in compound.
 VV also reads it in compound.

 > maitrīsaṃnāhasaṃnaddhaḥ karuṇāvarmavarmitaḥ |